-If I had to count the top 5 must-have necessities for a new mom-to-be, nursing Boppy support would definitely be one of them.
-If you are wondering do you really need a boppy pillow, how to use it for nursing, and all the ways to repurpose it, read on!
+If I had to count the top 5 must-have necessities for a new mom-to-be, nursing Boppy pillow support would definitely be one of them.
+If you are wondering do you really need it, how to use a boppy pillow for nursing, and all the ways to repurpose it, read on!

 When I gave birth for the first time, my daughter wouldn’t sleep without my breast near her for the first 10 months.
 It can be quite challenging for a new exhausted mom.